Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### Clinical Data  <a id="clinical-data"></a>

-A literature search was performed to collect available clinical data on dabigatran in healthy adults.
+A search was performed to collect available clinical data on dabigatran in healthy adults.

 #### Model Building <a id="model-building"></a>